UW-GDA/jupyterbook/book/resources/conda.md

 *Note: If you have an existing conda install, you can skip this section and go straight to 'Create the GDA environment' section.
 You may want to `conda update conda` if it's been a while since you installed.*

 Downloand and install the Python 3 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/) for your operating system and architecture.

+* *Note: If you are using Windows, I recommend the Ubuntu app which utilizes the Windows subsystem for Linux.
+You can go to the microsoft store and download the Ubuntu app and follow the instructions on the store page.
+These are those instructions (after downloading the app):*
+  - *Search for "Turn Windows features on or off" in the Windows search bar and ensure that "Windows Subsystem for Linux" is turned on before restarting your machine.*
+  - *To launch, use "ubuntu" on the command-line prompt or Windows Terminal, or click on the Ubuntu tile in the Start Menu.*
+  - *You can then proceed to download and install conda on the Ubuntu app as if it were a Linux machine.*
 * Miniconda installs just the conda package manager, while Anaconda provides the same package manager along with a large set of common Python packages.
 * While Anaconda may be easiest for beginners, we recommend miniconda for a more a lighter, faster, more customizable installation that requires less disk space.
   * Read more: https://conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda